adkelley/javascript-to-purescript/tut07/README.md

 The function `appendAccount` will take two `Account`s and merge them to return a new `Account`.
 Again, we use pattern matching to deconstruct the field's values from their labels.
 Once we have deconstructed the values from the two records, then we create a new record by concatenating them.

-Keep in mind that we declared `Account` to be a record whose fields are defined by the semigroup constructors, `First`, `Conj`, `Additive` and Array.
+Keep in mind that we declared `Account` to be a record whose fields are defined by the semigroup constructors, `First`, `Conj`, `Additive` and `Array`.
 So if you forgot what will be the result of each concatenation, make sure that you review [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06).

 Finally, notice I've declared an infix operator alias `(++)` for calling `appendAccount`.
 I set the operator's precedence to 5, to match the precedence of `(<>)`.
 Now, to merge three accounts, instead of writing